Pam Ewing: Original run

 The baby issue continue to haunt Pam, after learning that she is unlikely to carry a child past the third month of pregnancy.
 Her depression culminates in near-fatal tragedy: Pam tries to kill herself by jumping off the top of the place of her employment, The Store.
 However, Bobby stops her but it is clear that Pam needs psychiatric help.
 She is admitted to a psychiatric hospital where she can get the help she needs.
 On a surprise visit to Southfork, Pam walks down the stairs and sees Bobby with a baby boy in his arms.
 In soaring spirits, Pam quickly settles into her life as mother to Christopher (Eric Farlow, later Joshua Harris), while Bobby handles the adoption proceedings.
 She and Bobby grow closer during this period.
 In May 1982, Bobby finally tells Pam about Jeff Faraday (Art Hindle), Kristin Shepard (Mary Crosby) and the fact that J.R. could be Christopher's father.
 Pam is shocked that Bobby had kept this from her but doesn't hesitate to fly to California with him to find the truth, preparing to fight whoever she had to in order to keep her son.
 As Rebecca leaves for Houston on business, the Wentworth jet was involved in a midair collision and Rebecca is killed.
 Pam is devastated – and angry – blaming the contest between J.R. and Bobby for her mother's death.
 Pam leaves Bobby and they divorce in the fall of 1983.
-She then begins a relationship with wealthy businessman Mark Grayson (John Beck), though he soon learns he has a terminal illness and apparently dies in a plane crash.
+She then begins a relationship with wealthy businessman Mark Graison (John Beck), though he soon learns he has a terminal illness and apparently dies in a plane crash.
 Pam is unable to accept this and begins searching for Mark, travelling the globe in her efforts, but without success.